ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds a status JSON output mode with alive checks and duration seconds.
+- Documents the status JSON flag in the README.

+## 2026-02-07
+- Adds a workspace audit command to surface missing workspace paths and orphaned run directories.
+- Documents the workspace command in the README.

+## 2026-02-07
 - Adds status/type filtering to status output while keeping matching descendants visible.
 - Updates the README to mention status filtering support.